imraaan-dev/DSA210-project/README.md

 2. **REM SLEEP.**
 3. **LIGHT/CORE sleep.**

-We will collect, export and analyze this data to see the imapact the tracked habits have on my slee quality.
+We will collect, export and analyze this data to see the imapact the tracked habits have on my sleep quality.